-OKRs and the Fallacy of Time management: How to Self-Manage
+OKRs and the Fallacy of Time Management: How to Self-Manage

 Managing your schedule well means you are not automatically increasing your performance and your team’s.
-The most important elements of managing yourself well are prioritization and consistent action.
+The most essential elements of managing yourself well are prioritization and consistent action.
 The same two factors are critical to the sustainability and success of OKRs.

 - We at the top of the organization can only expect others to manage themselves well when:

 - We have co-created a vision and made it abundantly clear what the vision is

 - We have co-created strategies, and those who have to execute them are crystal clear on what the strategy is